maoruibin/ViewController/README.md

 the left job is assemble. the core of assemble is

-> every view controller support a api to attach owner's view to root layout,so activity should have a root layout use to fill all views.
+> every view controller support a way to attach owner's view to root layout,so activity should have a root layout use to fill all views.

 The java code is like this